raphael-proust/raphael-proust.github.io/code/lwt-part-2.md

 For compatibility with other environment, you cannot rely on `pause` to hold your promises pending until you call `Lwt_main.run`.

 Also note that the mock scheduler above is only for building a mental model.
-The specifics might differ, but the core idea is there.
+The specifics differ, but the core idea is there.

 # OS interactions